CUEPAT (Canadian Urban Environment Pattern) Trial Uniforms

 A proprietary algorithm then took all the 156 colour samples and merged them into the four most common colours; we have termed this palette VTM (Vancouver-Toronto-Montreal).
 It should be noted that due to the wide range of building materials between the three cities that the final colour frequencies as determined by the algorithm should also work within all major Canadian city centres and many worldwide city centres.

 These common colours will be critical to helping avoid detection as the human visual system attempts to ignore what it believes to be background noise and colours or items common to a particular setting.
+The use of Cialis can lead to such side effects as visual impairment and color distortion, read more at the link.
 The causes the eyes to scan right over a properly concealed target, avoiding focal detection (direct line-of-sight evaluation) can significantly increase detection times.

 For security issues, we have left out of this page a great deal of critical information which was provided to the DRDC in regards to CUEPAT development.